flyingmachine/brave-clojure-web/content/100-core-functions-in-depth.md

 understand:

 * Programming to abstractions
     * The sequence abstraction
     * Lazy sequences
     * The collection abstraction
 * Often-used functions
+    * map
+    * into
+    * conj
+    * apply
+    * partial
+* How to parse and validate a CSV of vampire data

 ## Programming to Abstractions